hatsumatsu/s/README.md

 });

 state.subscribe('lunch/variation', () => {
-    // fired when 'lunch/table' is updated.
+    // fired when 'lunch/variation' is updated.
 });

 state.subscribe('lunch', () => {
-    // fired when any property of 'lunch' is updated.
+    // fired when any (child-) property of 'lunch' is updated.
 });

 // subscribe() returns a subscription ID that can be used to unsubscribe: